CHANGE TO PREVIOUS

-Idiosyncratic.
-Thoughts and responses to the climate catastrophe IN THE MOMENT, MONTH BY MONTH of the individual writers and artists we all are.
+So I’m hoping for immediacy, authenticity, integrity, quirkiness, idiosyncracy ……. thoughts and responses to the pandemic and climate catastrophe IN THE MOMENT, MONTH BY MONTH of the individual writers and artists we all are.

 THE PROJECT WILL OBVIOUSLY FLEX ITSELF AS WE GATHER TOGETHER, AND WILL CHANGE TO SUIT THE SUBSCRIBERS WHO PARTICIPATE

-IF YOU WOULD LIKE TO BE ONE OF THE CONTRIBUTORS, PLEASE LET ME KNOW
+IF YOU WOULD LIKE TO BE ONE OF MY MORNING CONTRIBUTORS, PLEASE LET ME KNOW